Cheerleading: Title IX sports status

 The National Collegiate Athletic Association (NCAA) does not recognize cheerleading as a sport.
 In 2014, the American Medical Association adopted a policy that, as the leading cause of catastrophic injuries of female athletes both in high school and college, cheerleading should be considered a sport.
 While there are cheerleading teams at the majority of the NCAA's Division I schools, they are still not recognized as a sport.
 This results in many teams not being properly funded.
 Additionally, there are little to no college programs offering scholarships because their universities cannot offer athletic scholarships to "spirit" team members.

+Title IX Guidelines for Sports ports

+In 2010, Quinnipiac University was sued for not providing equal opportunities for female athletes as required by Title IX.
+The university disbanded its volleyball team and created a new competitive cheerleading sports team.
+The issue with Biediger v.
+Quinnipiac University is centered around whether competitive cheerleading could be considered a sport for Title IX.
+The university had not provided additional opportunities for their female athletes which led to the court ruling in favor that cheerleading could not count as a varsity sport.
+This case established clear guidelines on what qualifies as a sport under Title IX, these guidelines are known as the three-pronged approach.
+The three-pronged approach is as follows: